Tomju2/Unet-Lane-Detection/README.md

 ### Tusimple metrics

-It also has an implementation of the Tusimple official metrics under _TuSumple_testing_ in the file _TuSimple_test_ the usage for this is the following:
+It also has an implementation of the Tusimple official metrics under _TuSimple_testing_ in the file _TuSimple_test_ the usage for this is the following:

 ```python
 python .//TuSimple_testing//Tusimple_test.py path_data path_pred save_path pred_json_path test_json_path